HermanPeeren/Extengen/README.md

 # Extengen
 Extension generator as Joomla extension, model based on eJSL (JooMDD), with projectional editor.

-First the JooMDD model was ported to Jetbrain's MPS (eJSL-MPS) and based on that structure this was turned into a Jpomla extension, with HTML forms as input of the AST.
+First the JooMDD model was ported to Jetbrain's MPS (eJSL-MPS) and based on that structure this was turned into a Joomla extension, with HTML forms as input of the AST.

 # Information about the Extension Generator project
-8-5-2023
+11-5-2023

 Planned features will be adjusted in the process.